enriicoo/tkinter-studies/README.md

-# tkinter-studies
+# tkinter-projects
-Studies on tkinter usages in Python
+Projects with tkinter in Python

 Here you will find, inside the FrontEnd class, some other useful classes to use: